VertebrateResequencing/wr/.docs/nextflow/unsupported.md

 handles a Groovy subset.
 Closures referencing undefined functions, performing I/O, or using unsupported constructs cannot be evaluated.
 Items pass through unchanged with a warning.

+### `while` / `do-while` loops

+Not implemented in the Groovy evaluator.
+These loop constructs are extremely rare in Nextflow scripts — `for (x in collection)` covers virtually all iteration needs.
+Supporting `while` would require evaluating arbitrary loop conditions in the Go evaluator, potentially with unbounded iteration.